Project-Interoperability/project-interoperability.github.io/index.md

 2-10 [National Information Exchange Model (NIEM)](/niem/) is a community-driven, government-wide, standards-based approach to exchanging information.

-2-11 [ISE Information Interoperability Framework (I2F)] -

-2-12 [ISE Standards Specifications Framework](/standards-specifications/) describes interoperable information exchange attributes beginning with standardized requirements and definitions.
+2-11 [ISE Standards Specifications Framework](/standards-specifications/) describes interoperable information exchange attributes beginning with standardized requirements and definitions.
 It includes the descriptive mechanics to develop components, and processes necessary to identify and normalize standards to achieve interoperability.

 ----------------